Frequently Asked Questions

 Can I take courses without being admitted to the program?

-Yes, students who have not been admitted to the program can register for any course on a space-available basis, if they have appropriate prerequisites.
+Yes, students who have not been admitted to the program can register for some of the courses on a space-available basis, if they have appropriate prerequisites.
 To find out if you qualify to take a course and receive an entry code, contact the program manager Kimberly Hassell at: 425-564-3188 or email@example.com (LINK).

 Can I complete this program online?